Southern Collegiate Athletic Conference: President's Trophy

 Each year, the "President's Trophy," a 300-pound railroad bell, is awarded to the school with the best overall sports record.
 Teams are awarded points for their final position in each sport; the school with the most points is declared the winner.
-For the 2021–22 school year, the President's Trophy was awarded to Trinity University for the 22nd time, and eleventh-straight season, both conference records.
-The 174.5-point margin of victory (over second-place Southwestern) was the third-largest in conference history.
+For the 2026-27 school year, the President's Trophy was awarded to St. Thomas (TX) for the first time.
+The 7.5-point margin of victory over second-place Texas Lutheran was the smallest in almost two decades.
+St. Thomas' victory was the first time since the '91-'92 season that the award was earned by a school other than the now departed DePauw or Trinity(TX).

 NCAA national championship teams and individuals

 SCAC members have won a total of ten NCAA team championships and 35 individual championships.